|Application deadline:||August 15; Students needing a visa: June 1|

 Hanze University of Applied Sciences, Groningen (Hanze UAS), reserves the right to check, both in the Netherlands and abroad, the authenticity of all documents submitted in support of applications.

 As of 1 September 2013 Hanze University of Applied Sciences, Groningen (Hanze UAS), will focus even more on talented, excellent students with the Hanze scholarship programme.
-A limited number of scholarships will be available for talented non-EU students.
-As a non-EU student you would be eligible to apply for a Hanze scholarship after successfully completing your first year of study at Hanze UAS.
+A limited number of scholarships will be available for talented non-EU/EER students.
+As a non-EU/EER student you will be eligible for a Hanze scholarship after successfully completing your first year of study at Hanze UAS (first enrolment Hanze UAS September 2013).
 Only the most talented and excellent students will be awarded a Hanze scholarship, based on their study success in the first year.
-If you are granted a scholarship after the first year you will receive a paid grant each year for the total official duration of your studies.
-The grant will be paid each year and not in one lump sum.
-A list of the programmes offering Hanze scholarships and an outline of the selection criteria will follow in due time.
-Please revisit this page in the near future for specific details.
+If you are granted a Hanze scholarship you will receive it for the total official duration of your studies.
+The scholarship will be paid each year after succesfully completing your re-enrolment and not in one lump sum.
+A list of the programmes offering Hanze scholarships and an outline of the selection is stated below.
+Please revisit this page in the near future for additional details.

 Dutch national grant system ('Studiefinanciering')